 Both Jaya and Vijaya did not want to stay away from their beloved lord for a long time.
 So they chose the option of taking three births in the hopes of coming back sooner.

 Their second birth was as Ravan and Kumbhakaran.
-They were the main antagonist in the Ramayan.
-They were ultimately killed by Vishnu’s avatar Ram.
+They were the main antagonist of the Ramayan.
+They were ultimately killed by Vishnu’s avatar, Ram.

 Story of Hiranyaksha

 Hiranyaksha was the first of the three lives of Jaya-Vijaya brothers.
 In this life, Jaya had forgotten everything about his life as Vaikuntha’s gatekeepers.
 As Hiranyaksha, all he knew was a life as a powerful Asura who wanted even more power.

 Hiranyaksha was a big devotee of Brahma.
 He did tapas for a long time and was ultimately able to please Lord Brahma himself.
 Lord Brahma came in front of him and asked what he wanted.
 He asked for immortality.
 Then Brahma told him that he can’t grant him immortality and told him to ask for something else.

 Hiranyaksha thought for a while and then asked a boon to be indestructible from humans and animals.
 When Brahma asked for details in animals, he provided a list of various animals who could no longer harm him.
 Brahma granted him this wish, knowing that it is effectively making him immortal.

 Over time, Hiranyaksha started tormenting everyone on Earth.
 After a point, he decided to steal mother earth herself.
 So he stole her and hid her in the cosmic sea.
 This created a lot of chaos.